56kcloud/Training/Docker/kickstart/chapters/webapps.md

 If you do not specify the version number of the image then, as mentioned, the Docker client will default to a version named `latest`.

-So for example, the `docker pull` command given below will pull an image named `ubuntu:latest`:
+So for example, the `docker image pull` command given below will always pull the `latest` tag of an image.
+The example below pulls `ubuntu:latest` by default.

 ```
 $ docker image pull ubuntu